 The organizer of a scientific meeting, who is usually affiliated with ISPRS e. g. as a working group chair or co-chair, applies to the ISPRS Secretary General for inclusion of the meeting proceedings into the ISPRS Annals.
 Upon approval of the request, the meeting including a call for papers is advertised as an ISPRS event on a world-wide basis and the schedule for the submission of contributions is made public.
 The submission deadline is usually set about four to six months prior to the meeting in order to have enough time for a rigorous review.

 Submissions are full papers up to eight pages long.
 Any link to the name and affiliation of the author(s) must be removed for the review.
 Contributions are then assessed by a minimum of two programme committee members against a set of pre-defined criteria.
-Any conflict of interest must be declared by the reviewers, in this case another member of the programme committee reviews the submission.
-The review criteria include scientific originality, potential interest in the community, proper documentation of prior work, clarity of presentation, technical correctness and correct use of language.
+These review criteria include scientific originality, potential interest in the community, proper documentation of prior work, clarity of presentation, technical correctness and correct use of language.
 This list may be prolonged by items specific to a certain meeting such as relevance for professional users or relevance in an interdisciplinary setting, if the meeting includes such goals.
 Reviewing of the full papers is carried out in a double-blind fashion.

 The views of the programme committee are assembled by the committee chair.
 In case of disagreement, additional reviews are solicited, until a majority vote is reached.
 Results (acceptance of rejection) are then established for each submission.
 The final responsibility for the results rests with the programme committee chair.
 In the case of a conflict of interest of the programme committee chair, another senior member of the programme committee handles the reviewing and the decision making of the said paper.
 The scientific programme of the meeting is established based on the results of the review process.